puffymar/Network-Check/README.md

-This repo is essentially a network scraper automation script I created, it checks and returns the devices on the network.
+This is essentially a neural network for training your AI of choice.
+The code is in the Master branch